STORIES OF OUR LIVES

 Picture

 LESLIE ERRINGTON was the second eldest child of MARY CORNEY and ROBERT HENRY MORRIS.
-Mary and Robert were quite old for the time when Leslie came along (29 and 34 years respectively).
+Mary and Robert were quite old (for the time) when they began having children (29 and 34 years respectively).
 Seven Siblings followed.
 Lesley was nicknamed Mick and he was particularly close to his older sister EDNA CLARISSA SABINA known as Bina.
 When Leslie was 14 he ran way from home, apparently because he didn't want a life on the land.
 However, his father Robert Morris was reputed to be an angry and violent man.
 On 10/1/1922 Leslie married Marjory Obrien.
-He was listed as an artilleryman and living in Victoria Barracks at Paddington at that time.
-He was a Warrant Officer with the Australian Instructional Corps for six years before going onto work for the Railways.
+Neither of their families were present.
+Leslie was listed on the document as an artilleryman living in Victoria Barracks at Paddington at that time.
+He was a Warrant Officer with the Australian Instructional Corps for six years before going on to work for the Railways.
 When he married Marjory, she was under 21 years and he failed to request her parent's consent.
-In 1923 he received a scolding from Leslie and Marjory had two daughters; Carmen Commander Basil Morris, as Marjory's father had fronted at the Barracks demanding information about his daughter's new husband.
+In 1923 he received a scolding from Commander Basil Morris as Marjory's father had fronted at the Barracks demanding information about his daughter's new husband.
 No action was taken.
-However, it must have been an ongoing issue as in 1926 there is a letter from Reverend Ryan asserting that the marriage of Leslie and Marjorywas valid according to the laws of the Catholic Church.
-In 1926 the couple had a daughter Carmen and then in 1939 they had daughter Robin.
-By 1942 when he enlisted in World War 2, Leslie had just completed a Diploma in Architecture at Sydney Technical College and begun working as an architect with the NSW Railways.
+However, it must have been an ongoing issue as in 1926 there is a letter from Reverend Ryan asserting that the marriage of Leslie and Marjory was valid according to the laws of the Catholic Church.
+In 1926 the couple had a daughter Carmen and then in 1939 another daughter Robyn was born., By 1942 when he enlisted in World War 2, Leslie had just completed a Diploma in Architecture at Sydney Technical College and begun working as an architect with the NSW Railways.
 On his service application his hobbies are listed as surfing, riding, football, cricket and golf.
 Leslie served until 1945 as an airman in the RAAF , including active service in Papua New Guinea.
 He received many medals and awards; Pacific Star, Defence Medal, War Medal, Australia Service Medal and the Returned from Active Service Badge.

-Leslie went on to have a renowned career as an architect, notably designing the Cahill Expressway.
+Leslie went on to have a renowned career as an architect, notably designing the Cahill Expressway (quite controversial for the time).
 Leslie lived with his family in a beautiful house in Mona Vale.
 His great niece Jenny Chester remembered it being, '.
 I remember the house was on a slope in a very bushy, rainforest type valley, had lots of plants and was very shady.'
 Marjory died in February 1990.
 In July 1990 Leslie married Marjory's niece Patricia Nash remarried.
 Apparently he left everything to his new wife in his will.
-Leslie died in 1995.
-He is buried in Mona Vale Cemetery.
+Leslie died in 1995and is buried in Mona Vale Cemetery.

 Picture